 “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, and in purity” (Timothy 4:12)

 Welcome to our most in depth article dedicated to youth Bible study devotions.
 We know the challenges of growing up in today’s world, and we hope that this article can help young people understand the importance of Christ’s love and guidance.
 The youth of our families are the future of our world, and we want to empower them and encourage them to be leaders in spiritual growth and awakening.

 The journey of faith is not always a smooth one, and along with the many challenges youth face today, it is normal to question and doubt oneself and faith.
 However, remaining constant and connected is important for young people to stay grounded and to develop into the spiritual person that they want to be.
-While each and everyone’s journey is different, there are also similarities, and at Spiritual Bridge, we want to help the youth of today.
+While each and everyone’s journey is different, there are also similarities and scripture will be the guide.
 This article compiles some of the best practices for youth Bible study devotions and other tips that help connect youth to the power of God’s love.

 “The LORD is the one who is going ahead of you.
 He will be with you.
 He won’t abandon you or leave you.
 So don’t be afraid or terrified.”
 (Deuteronomy 31:8)

 It is said that it takes about 21 days of consistently doing something for it to become a habit.
 This is important to recognize when considering youth Bible studies or youth devotions because setting specific times of each day to pray or read the Bible is an important way to stay consistently connected.
 By developing this practice as a young person, it will influence your path and make it easier to continue doing so as an adult.